hanmajid/flutter_dribbble/README.md

 ## About

 I made this for my study/exercise on Flutter.
 I only make the client-side app, the server side is a dummy server.
+In this project, I focus on animations, state management using Provider, and local database.

 ## Screenshots